ajfisch/calibrated-selective-classification/README.md

   --coverage <coverage level>
 ```

-*(Note: this directly optimizes binary weights for each example in the provided datase to minimize the S-MMCE.
-It does not represent generalization error.)*
+> **Warning** This directly optimizes binary weights for each example in the provided datase to minimize the S-MMCE.
+It does not represent generalization error, and is only useful for estimating an upper bound on performance.

 ### Generating features
 To generate the meta-features, run